quii/pepper/README.md

 ### Contributing your own matchers

 If you have a matcher you think would be useful to others, please consider contributing it to this library.

+**Please only submit matchers that work against types in the standard library**.

 Your PR will need the following

 - At least two [testable examples](https://go.dev/blog/examples), one showing the matcher passing (with an empty output) and one showing the matcher failing with the expected failing output.
 This will help users understand how to use your matcher.
 - Automated tests in general